-In harmony with our character qualities of respect for others and self-control, public displays of affection such as kissing and inappropriate personal touching between students while at school or during school events is strongly discouraged.
+In harmony with our character qualities of respect for others and self-control, public displays of affection between students while at school or during school events is not allowed.

 The Student Behavior Handbook is given to each family for review, discussion, and acknowledgment with signatures.
 School rules and behavior expectations are reviewed with students during the first week of assemblies.